tengchn/Mugen-UMAP/README.md

-# Mugen-UMAP: UMAP visualization and clustering of mutated genes in single-cell somatic mutations.
+# Mugen-UMAP: UMAP visualization and clustering of mutated genes in single-cell DNA sequencing data.

 This Python program provides a comprehensive pipeline for processing ANNOVAR files, converting them into AnnData format, and generating UMAP visualizations along with various statistical analyses based on single-cell DNA sequencing data.
 &NewLine;